strychemi/vuepress-personal/docs/documentation/introduction.md

 Will revisit this once VuePress gets more stable after it goes beta.

-If you use googled VuePress to get to their docs, you may actually land on the alpha version (1.x) of their docs.
+If you googled VuePress to get to their docs, you may actually land on the alpha version (1.x) of their docs.
 As of writing this, they now have a nice green popup that lets you know this.
 :::